Mom, it’s time for the quiz!

 Oh, well that’s different.
 Never mind!

-There was also some very good pizza at one of the ballpark’s food places.
+There was also some very good pizza at one of the ballpark’s concession stands.

-I knew if there was pizza, you’d find it!
+I knew if there was pizza there, you’d find it!

 I want to point out something funny I noticed while I was waiting for the show to start.